Kubernetes Version Upgrade Cloud Orchestration Overview¶

 This is specific to your environment and depends on the virtual application running in the instance.

 Terminate the old instances.

-Once all openstack-compute worker hosts containing instances that cannot be migrated have been Kubernetes version upgraded, Kubernetes version upgrade orchestration can then be used to upgrade the remaining worker hosts.
+Once all openstack-compute worker hosts containing instances that cannot be migrated have been Kubernetes-version upgraded, Kubernetes version upgrade orchestration can be used to upgrade the remaining worker hosts.